i05nagai/memorandum/language/english_speaking.md

 * craing
 * place
     * by clicking the Place your order button below,
+* tick
     * tick-all-the-boxes
         * The new album shoud tick all the right boxes for their many fans
+    * make sound
+    * animal
+    * sounk
+    * mark
+    * short time
+    * sound
+    * paying later
+    * mark
+        * to mark sth with a tick
+        * check mark
+        * Tick (off) each item on the list as you complete it.
 * fulfill
     * to fulfill all the requirements
 * complete